nabury/End_of_outbreak_app/README.md

-# End of outbreak probabilities
+# End of outbreak probabilities app

 Shiny app that generates and displays end of outbreak probabilities for infectious disease outbreaks.

-Download the folder named App to be able to run the app on your own machine using R.
+Download the folder titled App to be able to run the app on your own machine using R.

 App folder contains: